KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 A universe does not *lack* one tree or the other.
 Rather, one tree is **prevalent** (the dominant current) while the other is **recessive** (present but against the grain).

+> **Note on Limit Cases:**
+> The principle of bidirectional motion holds across the vast majority of universal expressions.
+However, infinite possibility requires allowance for limit cases: universes that are **fully Aionically expressed** (where the 🌲↑ Khaonic Tree is entirely absent) or **fully Khaonically expressed** (where the 🌲↓ Aionic Tree is entirely absent).
+>
+> In such universes, motion would be unidirectional — purely centropic or purely entropic.
+>
+> These limit cases would be exceedingly rare — perhaps as rare as a single instance of each across the entire Tumbling Multiverse, or perhaps never occurring at all.
+But we must allow for their possibility, else we close the system and impose artificial constraint on infinite potential.
+>
+> The structural law remains: where both trees are present, motion is bidirectional.
+The limit cases are not violations of this law but its boundary conditions at the extremes of expression.

 ### 2.3 Prevalence, Not Dominance

 The term "dominance" implies hierarchy and suppression.
 Zenetist terminology avoids this framing.